ss2cp/AI-TicketToRide/README.md

 **Language:** Java

+## Usage
+Under `src/ttr.model/player` are the players created to play the game.

+Run `src/ttr.main/TTRMain` to start the GUI and the game.

 ## Game Strategy
 After a brief analysis of how human play this game, we found the following strategies: